 - Shoes to wear: Sturdy sneakers

-This hike makes you feel like you’re away from the city, while still being within the city limits.
+The Lands End trail makes you feel like you’re away from the city, while still being within the city limits.
 This cliff side walk takes you through Cypress forests, over rocky bluffs, and ultimately to amazing views of the Golden Gate.

 Lands End is a fairly crowded trail, especially on weekends and extra especially during COVID.

-Hikes Near San Francisco
+The Best Hikes Near San Francisco

 Muir Woods recently re-opened after being closed due to the COVID pandemic.
 As many other places, it is operating under a few restrictions such as one way trails and discontinuing ranger talks.